karanpratapsingh/learn-go/README.md

 ## Zero Values

 Now let's discuss zero values.
-So in Go any variable declared without an explicit initial value are given their _zero value_.
+So in Go, any variable declared without an explicit initial value is given its _zero value_.
 For example, let's declare some variables and see:

 ```go
 var i int